 Brisket, A Tough Cut Of Beef

-I think it’s safe to say that brisket is one of the most popular cuts of beef for braising or slow cooking.
+Brisket is a popular cut of beef for braising or slow cooking for a reason.
 Beef brisket is a cut of meat from the breast of a cow.
-It’s a tough cut of meat to cook with but the great thing about slow cooking or electric pressure cooking (Instant Pot) is that even the toughest meats will be cooked to melt-in-your-mouth tender.
+It’s a tough cut of meat to cook with but the great thing about the slow cooker or pressure cooker (Instant Pot) is that even the toughest cuts will be cooked to melt-in-your-mouth tender.
+I purchased my 3.8 pound brisket at Costco with the fat already trimmed.
+Please note that depending on the size & shape of brisket, you may have to cut it into pieces to get it to fit into the appliance.

 To Sear Or Not To Sear